bishalpaudelofficial/Fall-Detection/data/readme.md

 # data:

-It contains the sample training and testing data in mp4 format used for training and testing the model.
+It contains the sample training and testing data in mp4 format used for testing the model.